Devil4ngle/Idle_Slayer_Script/README.md

 2) **Run with source code** (harder):

     If you do not trust the .exe files or your antivirus won't let you run it.
 You can download the [Source Code](https://github.com/Devil4ngle/Idle_Slayer_Script/releases) and unzip it.
-After that download and install [AutoIt Full Installation AND AutoIt Script Editor (https://www.autoitscript.com/site/autoit/downloads/). ( You need to install both )
+After that download and install [AutoIt Full Installation AND AutoIt Script Editor](https://www.autoitscript.com/site/autoit/downloads/). ( You need to install both )

    ![image](https://github.com/Devil4ngle/Idle_Slayer_Script/assets/101042789/df50f05b-530e-4777-bfd3-5012adf77baf)